freeipa/freeipa/doc/workshop/11-kerberos-ticket-policy.rst

 In this module you will explore how to manage properties of Kerberos authentication and authorization in FreeIPA.

+**Note:** To complete this module, FreeIPA-4.8.3 or later is needed.

 Kerberos ticket policies
 ------------------------